 Dont allow water from sprinklers to run off the lawn.

 Aerate heavy soils to improve your lawn.

-Paying attention to your watering system is important for maintaining an attractive, healthy lawn and protecting the environment.
+Paying attention to your watering system will help you maintain an attractive, healthy lawn and protect the environment at the same time.
 Poor watering practices are the main reason for dead and dying areas in lawns and a common source of urban runoff.
 Runoff can move fertilizer, pesticides, or other hazardous chemicals down storm drains and into our waterways.